 When you arrive at the Anglican Parish of St. Peter, Quamichan for a Sunday morning service you will be welcomed by a greeter who will hand you a service leaflet.
 At the 8am service this will include an outline of the service and the weekly announcements.
-At the 10am service the majority of the service is printed in the leaflet with references to hymn numbers that can be found in our hymn book “Common Praise” or in “Songs For a Gospel People.”
+At the 10am service the majority of the service is printed in a reusable leaflet with references to hymn numbers and readings provided on a weekly insert.
+Hymns can be found in our hymn book “Common Praise” or in “Songs For a Gospel People.”
 You will also receive a copy of the weekly announcements.

 If you are unfamiliar with the customs of the Anglican Church, simply relax with the liturgy and let the congregation carry you in worship.
 You can simply let the beauty and the prayerfulness of the liturgy wash over you.